 THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
+Effective until 2022 OF 22

 W Energy Assistance

 W Energy Assistance

 How the Energy Assistance payments are treated depends on the following:

 If the assistance is Then the treatment is Provided under LIHEAP Excluded for all programs.
 Not provided under LIHEAP Excluded for all programs.
 (If it is certified by the appropriate state agency to be based on need and provided in kind by a private non-profit organization, or a supplier of home heating oil or gas or a municipal utility.)